uikit/uikit-site/docs/pages/tile.md

 ## Tile and padding

-The tile component has some padding by default.
+The Tile component has some padding by default.
 To remove this or to apply different spacing, add one of the classes from the [Padding component](padding.md).

 ```html
 <div class="uk-tile uk-tile-default uk-padding-large"></div>